Summer Scholars Program Frequently Asked Questions

 Q: What are campus amenities that my child can enjoy while on campus?

 A:Summer Scholars will have access to the entire campus during their program.
-This includes but is not limited to the Recreational complex, University Fields, Library, dining facility and snack bar.
+This includes but is not limited to the University Fields, library, dining facility and snack bar.

 Q: What should my child pack?